Failure to meet these rules will result in disqualification from the contest.

 Prizes will only be awarded for high-quality submissions.
 Decisions of the judges are final and not subject to appeal.

-Your full proposal should be a single PDF document that is ten to fifteen pages long, including a budget spreadsheet, but not including references.
-Unlike the pre-proposal round, appendices are allowed to be included with your full proposal (but won’t count towards the page limit).
-Your proposal should focus on how your project will look in its first year of implementation (from June 2015 to June 2016).
+Your Pre-proposal should be a single PDF document no more than 5 pages long, including a budget, but not including references.
+In your Pre-proposal please focus on how your project will look in its first year of implementation (from June 2014 to June 2015).
 Please note that all the application requirements listed below apply for all categories.
-However, each category may also have specific application requirements that you must review.
+However, each category also has specific application requirements that you must review.
+[JE1]

-The ten to fifteen page full proposal must be typed in Times New Roman size 12 font, single-spaced, with one-inch margins.
-The full proposal must include the sections below, but note that you can change the order or sections if needed:
+The proposal should be typed in Times New Roman size 12 font, single-spaced, with one-inch margins.
+The Pre-proposal should include the following sections:

-Include a summary of your innovative project (e.g. program, service, good, etc.) how it works, and its intended impact.
+Include a summary of your innovative project (e.g., service, good, or innovation), how it works, and its intended impact.
 Please focus on how your project will look in its first year of implementation.
 If you expect to encounter implementation challenges, please briefly explain how you will address those challenges.
-If you plan to significantly scale up or expand in future years, please note this (but do not focus on your plans to scale up).
+If you plan to significantly scale up or expand in future years, please note this (but do not focus on your plans to scale up) in this section.
 Note that judges are instructed to consider, above all else, how innovative and creative your project idea is.

 Visit our Resources page to find: